Kong/kongponents/docs/components/button.md

 - `medium`: `20px` or `kui-icon-size-40`
 - `small`: `16px` or `kui-icon-size-30`

-We also recommend setting the icon style `color` attribute to a value of `currentColor` to inherit the default KButton styling for slotted content.
+We also recommend setting the icon style `color` property to a value of `currentColor` to inherit the default KButton styling for slotted content.
 :::

 ### icon